pelican-eggs/eggs/factorio/README.md

 #### The Factorio Server
 The server supports mods.
-The factorio-modupdate eggs uses the factorio-mod-updater (https://github.com/pdemonaco/factorio-mod-updater) to update your mods when ReInstalling the Server.
+The factorio-modupdate egg uses the factorio-mod-updater (https://github.com/pdemonaco/factorio-mod-updater) to update your mods when ReInstalling the Server.

 #### from the developers